Skip to content

 Eat in Cork

-Located on the top of the Dean Hotel, Sophie’s Rooftop is a glasshouse restaurant that offers fabulous 360 degree views and even better food.
-The interiors of Sophies Rooftop are very elegant and picturesque with gold and copper accents and swings that are very Instagram worthy.
-Whether you want to enjoy a relaxed lunch, sit down dinner or just causal drinks, Sophie’s Rooftop will cater for all.
+Located on the top of the Dean Hotel, Sophie’s Rooftop is a glasshouse restaurant that offers fabulous 360-degree views and even better food.
+The interiors are elegant and picturesque, with gold and copper accents and swings that are very Instagram-worthy.
+Whether you want to enjoy a relaxed lunch, sit-down dinner, or just casual drinks, Sophie’s Rooftop will cater to all.

-The food here is delicious with wood-fire pizza, steaks, mouth-watering burgers, crispy duck leg, risotto, seabass and much more to choose from.
-If you are looking for a sweet treat to accompany your drinks you can decide between sticky toffee pudding, salted caramel cheesecake and orange blossom panna cotta.
+The food here is delicious, with wood-fired pizza, steaks, mouth-watering burgers, crispy duck leg, risotto, seabass, and much more to choose from.
+If you are looking for a sweet treat to accompany your drinks, you can choose between sticky toffee pudding, salted caramel cheesecake, and orange blossom panna cotta.

 Location: Horgan’s Quay, Railway St, Northern Quarter